AnthonyMikh/SGDC/README.md

   //now you're able to write stuff like this: data_node_t* tree = SGCD_bintree_create_char('☺');
   ````

+  Note that if you try to use this option more than once, you will get an error during compilation.

 * You can ease typing long names using qualify macros: